gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My chest heaves.
 Where in the *hells* is my sword?
 Stupid, stupid, stupid, losing it.
 No one has ever disarmed me in the *umram*, no one.
 I can't even remember which way the bonescuttle threw it.
-Empty hands, full grave---if this is the best I can do, I deserve to lose my head.
+Empty hands, full grave—if this is the best I can do, I deserve to lose my head.

 The ghost is still standing by the plinth I was sitting on, beckoning to me